zephyr fire crew history

 The Zephyr Fire Crew was established in 2008 and is partially funded by the Fire Safe Community Fund.
-The Zephyr crew is a Type 2 Initial Attack hand crew that is trained to respond to a variety of incidents, but primarily responds to wildland fires.
-Currently the crew is staffed with 30 personnel and employs a full time Superintendent and one full time Crew Foreman.
+The Zephyr crew is a Type 2 Initial Attack hand crew that is trained to respond to a variety of emergency incidents but primarily responds to wildland fires.
+Currently, the crew is staffed with 37 personnel and employs a full-time Superintendent and one full-time Crew Foreman.

 The Zephyr Crew’s primary mission is hazardous fuels reduction in the Tahoe Douglas Fire District.
-This work may entail thinning of timber, woodlands, or shrubs with chainsaws, utilizing prescribed fire to reduce fuels, piling and chipping of slash, monitoring pre- and post-fire effects, and fire suppression.
+The work may involve thinning of timber, woodlands, or shrubs with chainsaws, utilizing prescribed fire to reduce fuels, piling and chipping of slash, monitoring pre- and post-fire effects, and fire suppression.
 The Zephyr Crew is skilled in the use of a variety of hand tools and chainsaws.

 Required Qualifications for Employment Training/Education:

-High school diploma or GED and valid drivers licence.
+- High school diploma or GED and valid driver’s license.

 NOTE: Online classes required to qualify for employment of I-100, S-130, S-190 but not recommended.